Manu404/WikiRef/README.md

 If you like this tool, let me know, it's always appreciated, you can contact me [by mail](mailto:contact@emmmanuelistace.be) .

-As well, if you have any comments or would like any request, I'm totally open for them, open an issue or send me [mail](mailto:contact@emmmanuelistace.be) .
+Also, if you have any comments or would like any request, I'm totally open for them, [open an issue](https://github.com/Manu404/WikiRef/issues) or send me an [email](mailto:contact@emmmanuelistace.be).

-I would like to give a big hug to [BadMulch](https://twitter.com/badmulch), [BienfaitsPourTous](https://bienfaitspourtous.fr/) and their [communities](https://discord.gg/VA3kbYjCMn) around the [PolitiWiki project](https://politiwiki.fr/), for their support, greetz, ideas and for whom this tool was developed and gave me company during the development when I was streaming it on their discord server and overall moral support.
+I would like to shout-out [BadMulch](https://twitter.com/badmulch), [BienfaitsPourTous](https://bienfaitspourtous.fr/) and the [community](https://discord.gg/Y43NAEDCBy) around the [PolitiWiki project](https://politiwiki.fr/) for which this tool was developed, for their support, greetz, ideas, company during the development when I was streaming it on the discord server and overall moral support.